KwokW/Cyclistic-Capstone-project---Google-data-analytics/README.md

 How do annual members and casual riders use Cyclistic bikes differently?

 ## Tool Use
-I use Excel to do the analysis for each month's report, then I merge them into a full-year view to perform my final analysis.
+I use Excel to do the analysis for each month's report because the files are too big.
+Then I merge them into a full-year view to perform my final analysis.